Professional Development for Educators

 Reading Art Across the Curriculum

-For Grades K-2, 3-5 or Secondary
+For Teachers Grades K-2, 3-5 or Secondary

 Visual art is a text that students of all reading abilities can access.
-This workshop introduces the language of visual art so that teachers feel confident looking, thinking, and talking about art with their students.
+This arts integration workshop introduces the language of visual art so that teachers feel confident looking, thinking, and talking about art with their students.
 Learn about resources for building a library of images that can be used to efficiently build background knowledge, teach content, generate points of inquiry for research, and assess understandings in social studies, science, and reading.

 Reading Portraits as Biographies

-For Grades K-2, 3-5 or Secondary History and/or ELA teachers
+For Teachers Grades K-2, 3-5 or Secondary History and/or ELA

 There’s more to a portrait than you might think.
 Portraits are often viewed as a mere depiction of a person when in actuality they can be read as biographies that communicate significant information about a person’s life.
-This workshop examines ways to teach students to view portraits as a visual text filled with meaningful symbolism in order to make the study of people and biographies more engaging.
+This arts integration workshop examines ways to teach students to view portraits as a visual text filled with meaningful symbolism in order to make the study of people and biographies more engaging.
 Reading portraits helps activate and build background knowledge, construct understanding, and reflect on historical and literary figures across the curriculum.

 Think Like a Scientist: Observational Drawing

-For Grades 3-12
+For Teachers Grades 3-12

-Scientists, engineers, architects and many other professionals rely on observational drawing in order to record and communicate important data.
-This workshop engages teachers in a strategy that teaches students how to carefully observe and draw an object from nature in order to develop a robust and detailed understanding of its attributes, patterns, and functions.
-Far from a method reserved for gifted artists, scientific observational drawing can be learned by all students just by practicing a few skills and habits.
-Join us as we go from STEM to STEAM!.
+Scientists, engineers, architects, and many other professionals rely on observational drawing to accurately record and communicate important information.
+This arts integration workshop engages teachers in a hands-on strategy that teaches students to closely observe and draw objects from nature—building a deep, detailed understanding of patterns, structures, and functions.
+Far from a skill reserved for gifted artists, scientific observational drawing is accessible to all students through the development of simple, powerful habits.

 Think Like a Scientist: Developing Science Practices Through Visual Art

-For Grades 2-8
+For Science Teachers Grades 2-8

-In this workshop, learn how to view the scientific world through the eyes of an artist!
+In this arts integration workshop, learn how to view the scientific world through the eyes of an artist!
 Explore ways to help students read visual art to develop their use of several science practices, such as careful observation, analyzing and interpreting data, and developing an explanation based on evidence.
 The elements of art are used to effectively teach the skills of observing and describing so that scientific conclusions and explanations become even more detailed.
 You don’t want to miss this opportunity to learn an engaging process that takes you from STEM to STEAM!

 Image to Inquiry: Reading Art in the Secondary Social Studies Classroom

-For Grades 6-12
+For Teachers Grades 6-12

 It can be difficult for students to comprehend social studies curriculum because the people, places, and events feel so far removed from their own lives—they have trouble relating.
 Often what’s missing is the background knowledge to create a meaningful connection to the content.
 Works of art are visual texts that students of all reading abilities can access.
 These secondary sources can be read to visually connect students to the content while efficiently building background.
 Once students have this connection they easily and quickly develop questions and motivation to actively engage in research and ownership of what they learn.

-For Grades K-2
+For Teachers Grades PreK-2

 Lines and Shapes: Integrating Visual Art and Geometry

-For Grades Pre K-2
+For Teachers and Math Specialists Grades Pre K-2

 Lines and shapes, concepts central to pre K-2nd grade mathematical understanding, are also building blocks of visual art.
-In this workshop, explore how students can construct and demonstrate their understanding of geometry through visual art.
+In this arts integration workshop, explore how students can construct and demonstrate their understanding of geometry through visual art.
 Teachers learn the basic vocabulary for identifying and describing various types of lines and 2-D shapes in works of art and create abstract drawings and cut-paper compositions that allow all types of learners to be creative and successful.

 Let’s Write Like Artists!
 Drawing as Prewriting

-For Grades Pre K-2
+For Teachers Grades Pre K-2

 Pre-emerging and emerging writers often draw pictures to communicate.
 In this workshop, learn how the most basic element of art–lines—can help your students draw more descriptively.
 First, learn the vocabulary for helping students identify and describe various types of line in works of art.
 Those skills are then applied to create more realistic figures in their own prewriting drawings.
 This workshop allows all types of learners to be creative and begin to write like artists!